 Ruchira: You’re absolutely spot on.
 I don’t think, I need to add anything beyond this and that remains the case today also.
 As far as the festivals, there is one thing that I can add is; they have very tasty cuisine also.
 Something we Indians can also identify.
 So, the national dish is Ema Datshi, the chilly cheese.
 It is very delicious when eaten with rice.
 I think many Indians would love that.

-Anuradha: I didn’t visit at the time of festivals but I was reading my own blog that I had written way back into 2007 before I started this conversation and I remember I’ve written that the best Pizza that I’ve ever had in my life was in Thimphu.
+Anuradha: I didn’t visit at the time of the festivals but I was reading my own blog that I had written way back in 2007 before I started this conversation and I remember I’ve written that the best Pizza that I’ve ever had in my life was in Thimphu.

 Ruchira: I will second you on this.
 The best pizza I’ve had here is in a restaurant called Cloud9, delicious and fresh because everything is so organic there.
 One more thing I just want to add is; Sports.
 Sports are part of the cultural landscape of a country.
 So, Bhutan’s national sport is Archery.
 Did you know that?

 Ruchira: Yes!
 That’s very entertaining to watch.
 It is very passionate.
 They also have Dart or Kuru which is part of their traditional culture but at the same time as I said; one foot forward also, modern sports such as football, golf, tennis, badminton, volleyball, and cricket are also encouraged.
 I am happy to say they have a Women’s cricket team.
 So, you know; it is a very unique and beautiful country that has one foot forward but one foot very firmly rooted, as you yourself said.

 Anuradha: As our Indian tradition says that the more rooted you are, the more you flourish.
 And Bhutan is a living example of it.

 Ruchira: Outstanding example!

 Anuradha: Also, the way they wear their culture on their sleeve; they are not shy of their own culture, their own religion.
 They are proud of it and they wear it.